 3 Best Practices for Independent Contractor Engagement

-Independent contractors help enterprises achieve important business objectives.
+- Independent contractors help enterprises achieve important business objectives.

-Some contractor engagement practices can alienate key talent and increase the risk of worker misclassification.
+- Some contractor engagement practices can alienate key talent and increase the risk of worker misclassification.

-Good engagement practices include proper classification, multiple engagement options, and thorough onboarding.
+- Good engagement practices include proper classification, multiple engagement options, and thorough onboarding.

 Millions of Americans today work as independent contractors.
-As this group of workers become more centered in the economy, they are forming important connections to both large and small companies.
+As this group of workers becomes more centered in the economy, they are forming important connections to both large and small companies.
 Independent contractors help enterprises achieve business objectives by remaining agile, increasing productivity, and bringing in-demand skills to the table.

 As enterprises incorporate this valuable talent pool into their workforces, it is important to consider the nuances of independent contractor engagement.
 Not all independent contractor engagement practices are created equal.
 Often, independent contractor compliance initiatives alienate key talent and increase the risk of worker misclassification.

-In order to improve adoption, visibility, and talent retention while mitigating misclassification risk, organizations must pursue the right engagement solutions.
+To improve adoption, visibility, and talent retention while mitigating misclassification risk, organizations must pursue the right engagement solutions.
 Below, we explore how companies can safely and effectively build a workforce that includes independent talent.

 1. Properly Classify Workers